ForrestTrepte/TaskCoach/README.md

 3. Attach prompt.md
 4. Send the message
 5. Download the resulting artifiact (e.g. to `C:\s\TaskCoach`)

+Review the result by diffing it with the previous version.
+Apply manual edits that come to mind based on your experience using the task coach.

 Paste the result into a new Claude conversation using Ctrl+Shift+V. (Regular Ctrl+V would create an attachment instead of putting the instructions directly into the conversation.)